ZONESTAR3D/Z8P/Z8P-MK2/2-Operation_Guide/Mixing_Color/readme.md

 # Color Mixing Feature User Guide
 The color mixing function is the characteristic that to mix different color filaments and extruded out from one nozzle to get a new color filament.By adjusting the extrude ratio of each extruder, it can get different color filament.
 The machine can achieve the following color mixing functions:
-1. [**Manual color mixing function:**](#change-printing-color-by-adjust-mixing-rate) Manually adjust the extrusion ratio of each extruder ([mixing ratio](#mixing-ratio)) by the LCD control panel to change the printing color.
+1. **Manual color mixing feature:** Manually adjust the extrusion ratio of each extruder ([mixing ratio](#mixing-ratio)) by the LCD control panel to change the printing color.
-2. [**Gradient color mixing function:**](#gradient-mixing-printing) The gradient mix function is a feature of changing the [mixing ratio](#mixing-ratio) according to printing height automatically.
+2. **Gradient color mixing feature:** The gradient mix function is a feature of changing the [mixing ratio](#mixing-ratio) according to printing height automatically.
 It can be activated from the LCD control panel or by adding gcode to "Start G-code" when slicing to .
-3. [**Random color mixing function:**](#random-mixing-printing) The random mix function is a feature of changing the [mixing ratio](#mixing-ratio) according to printing height randomly.
+3. **Random color mixing feature:** The random mix function is a feature of changing the [mixing ratio](#mixing-ratio) according to printing height randomly.
 It can be activated from the LCD control panel or by adding gcode to "Start G-code" when slicing.
-4. [**Mixed multi-color printing function**](#mixed-multi-color-printing) To define a preset [mixing ratio](#mixing-ratio) as a ***virtual extruder*** and then using these virtual extruders in slicing software, the printer can print more colors than the actual extruders.
+4. **Mixed multi-color feature** To define a preset [mixing ratio](#mixing-ratio) as a ***virtual extruder*** and then using these virtual extruders in slicing software, the printer can print more colors than the actual extruders.
 For example, printing 8 color 3d models by using a 4 extruders 3d printer.
 Now our mix color 3d printer can set up to 16 ***virtual extruders***.

 -----
 ## Term explanation
+The following documents may mention some proper noun that will be used in color mixing printing.
+Let's give a description of these names so that you can better understand the content of the following documents.
 #### Bowden extruder
 A Bowden extruder is a type of extruder that pushes filament through a long and flexible PTFE tube (Bowden tube) to the hot end.
 ZONESTAR multi color 3d printers are used Bowden extruder. [:page_with_curl:wiki page](https://en.wikipedia.org/wiki/3D_printer_extruder)
 ![](./BowdenExtruder.jpg)